 The wind helped us make progress across the top, an open moorland grazed by sheep.
 Before we began our descent off the plateau, there was a group of modern windmills.
-“Stop les éoliennes” had been spray painted into the tarmac nearby.
+“Stop les éoliennes” had been spray painted onto the tarmac nearby.
 We need to read and explore further to try to understand the basis of this protest movement against what one would think is a move toward a renewable energy source.
 We fell into a basic hotel, and rode to find dinner at a Chinese restaurant.

 2019/10/16: 80 km to Mazamet

 As planned, we followed another voie verte on old rail bed.
 The day took us very gradually up to a 750 m long tunnel at the top, and a very gradual descent across Parc Naturel Régional du Haut Languedoc.
 The only surprise of the day was when Chris ran over a fairly large (60 cm?) garter snake.
 Judging by how quickly it dove into long grass, I don’t think he seriously injured it.

 We rolled up fairly early to a two star Logis to find it unattended.
 After making a phone call to the posted number, we were cheerfully instructed how to check ourselves in, where to park our bicycles, and which key to take from a hook so as to let ourselves into our room.